jobn/braid/README.md

 - Drag n' drop stories.
 Change state of stories by dragging them to another column.
 If a developer has forgotten to opdate a story, you can now easily do it right in the standup by dragging the story card to the correct collum.

-* Displays your current pivotal iteration in 4 column layout: Pending, Started, Review, Done.
+* Displays your current pivotal iteration in 4 or 5 column layout:

+  - Pending, Started, Finished, Delivered | Accepted.
+Where stories with delivered and accepted state are show in the same column.
+  - Pending, Started, Finished, Delivered, Accepted.
+Where each state has its own column.

 * Lets you easily switch between projects.